Mumbai is finally starting to show signs of life, five days after terrorist attacks paralyzed this city and sent shockwaves around the world.

-While tensions between India and Pakistan intensify, Mumbai residents banded together for a candlelight vigil just a few blocks from the Taj Mahal and Oberoi Trident hotels, sites of so much fighting only days ago.
+While tensions between India and Pakistan intensified, Mumbai residents banded together for a candlelight vigil just a few blocks from the Taj Mahal and Oberoi Trident hotels, sites of so much fighting only days ago.

 The scene was reminiscent of the days and nights following the Sept.
 11, 2001, attacks in New York.
 Banners showed images of the fallen police officers who are now the city's heroes after Mumbai's own 9/11.

-Rows of candles flickered on the pavement of Mumbai's famed Marine Drive as hundreds of citizens turned up to pay their respects to victims.
+Rows of candles flickered on the pavement of Mumbai's famed Marine Drive as hundreds of citizens turned up to pay their respects to the victims.

 Mumbai residents from all communities came with their families to say prayers and remember the dead.
-Parents helped their toddlers light candles, friends huddled together, and, as night fell, a pensive mood settled on the city.
+Parents helped their toddlers light candles, friends huddled together, and as night fell, a pensive mood settled on the city.